Great Circle Route, Cotswold & Shropshire Walks & Gardens, Cotswold Village of Lower Slaughter

 Heart of the Area of Natural Beauty.
 We walk from the hotel and pass through villages nestling in unspoilt English scenery, traveling over rolling hills and through meadows to Chedworth and the heart of the Area of Natural Beauty where we have a pub lunch.
 After lunch we walk along River Churn and back into Cirencester for a cup of tea.

 Shropshire Area Walks.
 We spend two days in this walkers’ paradise with good paths and an ever changing landscape.
-We cover 8 to 10 miles per day.
+We cover 7 to 11 miles per day.
 The hills we ascend are up to a maximum of 500 meters (1640 feet) over two miles of walking and there is no rush.
 Descending is gentle and not precarious.
-Full day walks begin from our hotel following breakfast and end mid-afternoon.
 Shropshire's secret hills offer the walker fascinating geological interest and the views of the entire area are simply stunning.

 The Long Mynd.
 A superb walk through Carding Mill Valley, ascending to the top of the Long Mynd at Pole Bank.
 Walking along the heather-clad ridge before descending down one of the many delightful valleys for our lunch stop at a local hostelry.
 In the afternoon, we ascend Ragleth Hill and walk along its ridgeline with views in all directions, before returning to Church Stretton in time for a cuppa.